BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_1_Understanding_Miniscript.md

 1. User writes spending policy for coins.
 2. User or app compiles policy into Miniscript.
-3. App compiles Miniscript into Bitcoin Script for use  on address.
+3. App encodes Miniscript into Bitcoin Script for use  on address.

 ## Know Policy